-People with niche hobbies tend to be easier to shop for when gifting season comes around.
+People with niche hobbies tend to be easier to shop for when it's time to give them a gift.
 If you know someone who loves to read or bake, for instance, then you can all but guarantee that they’ll love a gift that elevates their reading or baking.

 Finding a good gift within a specific area of interest isn’t always that simple, though, especially if the person you’re shopping for has a tendency to buy things on impulse.
 Many people who love to cook are guilty of doing this — instead of putting things on a wishlist, they often just buy things when they need them or, if they’re like me, when they’re aimlessly browsing the internet.
 Space is another issue: Kitchen cabinets can only hold so many pans and small appliances, so you need to make sure you’re buying them something they’ll use and not just another kitschy gadget that will collect dust until it’s donated.

 If you’re shopping for a chef who seems to have everything, what are you supposed to get them?
 Home cooks are always looking to update their essentials, and many aren’t even thinking about small accessories that can help them cook food or store leftovers.
 Below, we rounded up some of our favorite gifts for chefs we think Select readers will enjoy year-round, plus a few expert picks from our previous roundups.

 The best gifts for chefs this year

 To determine the best gifts for home cooks, we referred back to our previous coverage and expert guidance around small kitchen appliances.
 We also rounded up top-rated items and new releases that we think Select readers will care about.